vojtechruz/vojtechruzicka-blog/src/posts/chrome-audit-lighthouse/index.md

 ### Google Chrome extension

 Originally, before Lighthouse was integrated as a part of Chrome Dev Tools, it was available as a standalone Chrome extension.
 And it still is.
 This may be handy if you are stuck with an older version of Chrome.
 Or If you want to try the newest features of Lighthouse.
-That\'s because stable Chrome does not include the latest and Greatest version of Lighthouse, but the extension does.
+That's because stable Chrome does not include the latest and Greatest version of Lighthouse, but the extension does.

 ### Command Line Interface